-Property, Plant & Equipment ("PP&E")
+PROPERTY, PLANT & EQUIPMENT ("PP&E")

-PP&E including buildings are tangible assets that are held for use in the production or supply of goods or services, or for administrative purposes, other than construction in progress.
+PP&E are tangible assets that are held for use in the production or supply of goods or services, or for administrative purposes, other than freehold land and construction in progress as described below.
 PP&E are stated in the consolidated statement of financial position at cost less subsequent accumulated depreciation and accumulated impairment losses, if any.